kreier/jetson-car/docs/README.md

 # Autonomous car powered by Nvidia Jetson Nano

-Nvidia Jetson Nano controlled car with camera
+A project started in 2019 at AISVN: Nvidia Jetson Nano controlled car with a camera

-This little 1:12 model car is controlled by a Nvidia Jetson nano to drive autonomounsly with object detection.

 This project was planned at AISVN at the end of 2019 to help with machine learning, object detection, inference, computer vision (OpenCV) and artificial intelligence.
 It uses the 128 CUDA cores of the Nvidia Jetson Nano.
+The base is a 1:12 model car.

 ## Hardware